 A corporate governance statement has been prepared.
-Disclosures in accordance with chapter 6 section 6 the second paragraph points 2-6 of the Annual Accounts Act and chapter 7 section 31 the second paragraph the same law are consistent with the other parts of the annual accounts and consolidated accounts and are in accordance with the Annual Accounts Act.
+Disclosures in accordance with chapter 6 section 6 the second paragraph points 2-6 of the Annual Accounts Act and chapter 7 section 31 the second paragraph the same law are consistent with the other parts of the annual accounts and consolidated accounts and are in accordance with the Annual Accounts Act/ the Annual Accounts Act for Credit Institutions and Securities Companies/ the Annual Accounts Act for Insurance Companies.

-PricewaterhouseCoopers AB, Torsgatan 21 113 97 Stockholm, was appointed auditor of Projektengagemang Sweden AB (publ) by the general meeting of the shareholders on the 4 May 2023 and has been the company's auditor since the 1 June 2016.
+Öhrlings PricewaterhouseCoopers AB, was appointed auditor of Projektengagemang Sweden AB (publ)by the general meeting of the shareholders on the 25 April 2024 and has been the company's auditor since the 1 June 2016.